 PhD.
 Cand.
-Nail ISUFI1
+Na il ISUFI1 ,, io e i

 Human rights and freedoms are of particular importance in international arena for which are adopted different legal acts that are focused for its protection.
 Also, such protection is foreseen within the states, starting from the highest legal act which is the constitution, i.e. the Constitution of North Macedonia and other legal acts which are under the constitution.
 In this regard, it is important to mention the role and the importance of the international acts in the international arena.
 Therefore, the efforts always have been made by the international organizations and states, with the aim to protect these rights as fundamental rights.